 - 1. Project General Correspondence File: contains project authorities, plan approvals, multi-parcel correspondence, appraisals, waiver valuations, and negotiations, and negotiation assignments.

 - 2. Parcel Acquisition Files:

 - a. left side of the parcel acquisition file contains general correspondence relating to the parcel.
 See Ch.
 6 for more on acquisitions; and

 - b. right side of the parcel acquisition file is "built up" as follows (See Ch.6):

 - 1) title information;

 - 2) original appraisals;

 - 3) Recommendation of Just Compensation with tagged divider sheet on top;

 - 4) Acquisition Agent assignment;

 - 5) property management, if any, with divider sheet on top;

-- 6) retention value estimate:
+- 6) retention value estimate;

 - 7) rental agreement(s);

 - 8) Bill(s) of Sale or Demolition Contract;

-- 9) negotiation correspondence, (market value letter, counter-offers, and administrative settlement approvals); - 10) Notice to Relocation Form 25A-R607; - 11) Diary & Record of Negotiations; - 12) deeds or condemnation documents; - 13) purchase voucher(s); and - 14) parcel review report. - 3.
-Relocation Parcel File: A separate relocation parcel file containing all required documentation (discussed in Ch.
+- 9) negotiation correspondence, (market value letter, counter-offers, and administrative settlement approvals);

+- 10) Notice to Relocation Form 25A-R607;

+- 11) Diary & Record of Negotiations;

+- 12) deeds or condemnation documents;

+- 13) purchase voucher(s); and

+- 14) parcel review report.

+- 3. Relocation Parcel File: A separate relocation parcel file containing all required documentation (discussed in Ch.
 7) is maintained for each parcel requiring relocation as follows: - a. left side of file folder: parcel relocation correspondence by date; - right side of file folder: completed relocation forms/purchase vouchers in chronological order.
-If there is more than one displaced person, tabbed divider sheets should be used to separate displaced person units; and - c.
-Relocation Parcel Review Report should be on top of each unit. - 4.
+If there is more than one displaced person, tabbed divider sheets should be used to separate displaced person units; - c.
+Relocation Parcel Review Report Form 25A-R240 should be on top of each unit; and - a copy of the relocation planning documents or reference to where the relocation study file is maintained and a log of updates to the study. - 4.
 Appraisal Contract File: there is one contract file for each contract issued.
 The file contains the original contract, all amendments, notices to proceed, invoices, payment vouchers, etc. (See Ch.
 4 for appraisals). - 5.
 Condemnation File: there must be a separate condemnation file containing all correspondence between DOT&PF and the Department of Law.
 This file is privileged and should be marked "CONFIDENTIAL-ATTORNEY-CLIENT PRIVILEGE" so that it is clear that release of the information is restricted from Freedom of Information Act requests in the manner prescribed by the Alaska Public Records Act (AS 40.25.120(a)(4) and (12)(A)).
 (See Ch.
 6 for condemnations.)